Grisou13/travel-log-app/docs/tech_choices.md

 # Diffs between original model and the current model.

+The api functionnality wise has not changed much, just the data models.

 Here is a small doc, so you can see the difference between api models from the original repository: https://github.com/Tazaf/comem-travel-log-api

-Nota: the models have been modified alot at the start of the project imagining a way too big project...this is why some fields are not really in use but are mapped
+Nota: the models have been modified alot at the start of the project imagining a way too big project...this is why some fields are not really in use but are present for future use

 # Trip
 Before: